Global algebraic K-theory: M -categories

+Since $\Im_*$ is natural for morphisms of $\M$-categories, the following square of categories and functors commutes:

-Since $\Phi$ is a global equivalence, the right vertical functor $F^{K\times G}\Phi$ is a weak equivalence of categories.
+Since $(\omega^K)^G$ is a universal $(K\times G)$-set and $\Phi$ is a global equivalence, the right vertical functor is a weak equivalence of categories.
 The horizontal functors are isomorphisms, so the left vertical functor $F^K(F^G\Phi)$ is a weak equivalence of categories.
 Since $K$ was any finite group, this shows that $F^G\Phi$ is a global equivalence. \end{proof}

 The final topic of this section is the {\em box product}, a certain symmetric monoidal product for tame $\M$-categories.
 In Section \ref{sec:K of I} will then define {\em parsummable categories} as the tame $\M$-categories equipped with a commutative multiplication with respect to the box product.